malix1/GeneticAlg./README.md

 # GeneticAlg.
-Knapsack problem with quantities using GA
+Knapsack problem with quantities using GA in python

 I used someone's ga code and adapted to my problem.